 The shelter, located at 14383 Forest Blvd.
-N in Hugo, is ALMOST ready to open its doors to up to FIVE families.
+N in Hugo has opened its doors to up to FIVE families.
 Hosanna has adopted a Family Room - supplying basic needs like towels, sheets, alarm clocks, pillows and more.

-Hosanna has also committed to staffing one week- November 25 - December 1.
+Hosanna has also committed to and needs volunteers to staff the shelter.
 Are you ready to serve?
 Below are some details.

 Shift times and basic responsibilities: